 Understanding TimberLOK Screws vs. Hurricane Ties

-A firm, lasting hold is needed to properly secure trusses and rafters.
+A strong lasting connection is needed to properly secure structural members like trusses and rafters.
 For decades, hurricane ties were the prescribed method for attaching these materials to top plates.
 Requiring ten nails, each hammered one at a time, this method consumed time and drained productivity.

 Now, there is a new option for builders and contractors: TimberLOK screws from FastenMaster.